romeomugwaneza/design-patterns-java/README.md

 ### 4. Observer Pattern

 Used when a state of an object changes and you need to notify others.
+This pattern solves these problems:

+- When a change to one object requires changing others and you don't know how many objects need to be changed.
+- When an object needs to notify other objects without making assumptions about who these objects are.
+In other words, you don't want these objects tightly coupled.

+Styles:

 - Push style: The subject pushes changes.
 Concrete observers may need different data.
 This method is not flexible.
 - Pull style: Concrete observers pull the changes they need when the changes occur.
 In this case, each concrete observer must have a reference to a concrete Subject and calls various methods and get the data they need.
 The coupling is a ConcreteObserver-ConcreteSubject direction which is an acceptable coupling.
 New classes(ConcreteObserver) adapt to existing ConcreteSubject.